9 Marks of a Calvinist Cult #7 (thought-reform)

 Cults take advantage of the fact that the average Christian is almost totally unaware of the "subtle art" of redefining terms.
 And much time is wasted debating about Scripture with cultists - talking in circles - when spending just a few minutes at first defining the terms would have disarmed them of one of their most powerful tools: theological term-switching.

-The cultist's redefining and juggling of terms puts the cultist at an advantage because it frustrates the average Christian who can sense that something is wrong and that they're not really saying the same thing but can't quite put his finger on it.
+The cultist's redefining and juggling of terms puts the cultist at an advantage because it frustrates the average Christian who can sense that something is wrong and that they're both not really saying the same thing, but the Christian can't quite put his finger on what's wrong.
 And so therefore, not realizing the words games the cultist is playing, he often falls silent for fear of ridicule or of continuing to talk in circles.

 Briefly, for examples, here are some of their hidden - and wrong - definitions of some main words we use [correct definitions are in brackets]: